Soliloquy-Den/the-soliloquy-den/README.md

 ### [The Republic of Unfinished Worlds](the-republic-of-unfinished-worlds.md)

-Reflections on building without permission.
+Reflections on memory, craft, and lineage.

 ---